 As commercial glaziers, we at Giroux Glass are no strangers to working with curtain wall.
-Preparing and installing the large, continuous systems of aluminum and glass comprises a large portion of the work we do, whether it’s for a skyscraper, hotel, hospital, shopping center, or other facility.
+Preparing and installing the large, contiguous systems of aluminum and glass comprises a large portion of the work we do, whether it’s for a skyscraper, hotel, hospital, shopping center, or other facility.

 LAX Southwest Terminal-1, Los Angeles, CA

-From a technical standpoint, the curtain wall provided the greatest challenge to our team.
+From a technical standpoint, the curtain wall provided the greatest challenge for our team.
 The panels in some areas were over 30’ tall and steel-loaded, making them incredibly heavy and unwieldy to position correctly.
 Our attachment team used a crane on the tarmac to transport the curtain wall units from the ground to their proper position on the side of the building, carefully aligning the J-hooks with the mullions to fit the panels perfectly into place.
 We also replaced the standard ½” welded Nelson studs with ¾” welded Nelson studs to support the extra weight required for the new system.

-The project was also difficult from a logistical standpoint, as the terminal remained open for business throughout the duration of the project.
-All crews had to work around large crowds inside the terminal.
-Giroux Glass team had the added challenge of dealing with plane takeoffs, landings, and luggage transport on the tarmac during our curtain wall installation.
-Project manager Tom Molinaro details how our crew navigated the unique setting, “We put in place a pre-mobilization plan so we’d have the material ready to go prior to installation.
+The project was difficult from a logistical standpoint as well, as the terminal remained open for business throughout the duration of the installation.
+All crews had to work around large crowds inside the terminal, and Giroux Glass had the added complication of negotiating plane takeoffs, landings, and luggage transport on the tarmac.
+Project manager Tom Molinaro details how our crew navigated the unique setting: “we put in place a pre-mobilization plan so we’d have the material ready to go prior to installation.
 We were assigned airport escorts to usher us through security, and worked with Hensel Phelps to cordon off work areas with caution and danger tape.
 We also assigned a permanent lookout person to monitor airport activity occurring around work zones.
 We communicated via radios and patience.”

 Paul Hastings Tower, Los Angeles, CA